-You don't need to check the Alexa and Google rankings of each company's website or even their domain's age and Whois information.
-What you need to know most of all are, among other things, testimonials from their clients and any case study they may have done.
+You don’t need to check the Alexa and Google rankings of each company’s website or even their domain’s age and Whois information.
+What you need to know most of all is, among other things, testimonials from their clients and any case study they may have done.
 These are direct feedback from people who have considerable experience in working with these service providers.
 While user-generated reviews on the web have some value, testimonies and case studies have greater weight in terms of truthfulness and credibility.
 They also leave a stronger impression compared to any media-driven hype about these companies.

 #3 Ask your prospects what their data entry and research methods are, and how they’ll ensure everything is valid.

-Chances are you'll be outsourcing general data entry work that will also require some mad web research skills and verification procedures.
+Chances are you’ll be outsourcing general data entry work that will also require some mad web research skills and verification procedures.
 Data will only be useful to you when the information is current and valid.
-Ask your prospects directly about their procedures in gathering and validating information from different sources.
-Request for additional information on the methods and technology they use to gather data in the most efficient way.
+Ask your prospects directly about their procedures for gathering and validating information from different sources.
+Request for additional information on the methods and tools they use to gather data in the most efficient way.

 #4 Consider the cost-effectiveness of the data entry services provided by the outsourcing company.

 Look at the rates of each company and see how much you’re willing to spend vis-à-vis the savings you expect to gain when you outsource.
 A good service provider can help you save 30% to 40% of your costs.
 A reputable company will have to charge mid-range rates that can cover overtime and holiday payments, hardware and software upgrades, and the dynamic costs of electricity and other utilities.
 This way you won’t be caught unprepared by additional charges that were not discussed before you signed the contract.

 #5 When the tasks you want to outsource require specialized knowledge and skills, choose companies that provide customized data-related services.